BridgePhase’s Approach to Creating Efficiencies Through Iterative Design.

 Published: February 03, 2023

-Most goals of a system are to create efficiencies, which makes design is one of, if not, the most important components in the software engineering lifecycle.
+Most goals of a system are to create efficiencies, which makes design one of, if not the most, important components in the software engineering lifecycle.
 Strategic design leads to usability and reducing opportunities for error, and with that comes effectiveness and efficiency.
-A system can have innovative technologies, rigorous security, and fast response times, but if an end user cannot use a system with ease, then has it really reached its goal and purpose?
+A system can have innovative technologies, rigorous security, and fast response times, but if an end user cannot use a system with ease, then have the goals and purpose of the system really been acheived?

 Since 2014, BridgePhase has been on the frontline of many large, complex, and ultimately very successful digital transformation journeys for several Federal Civilian and Department of Defense organizations.
 Through these exciting projects, none of our customers would have ever been successful without a continual focus on user engagement throughout the design and development process.
 Focusing on collaboration with users is, of course, rooted in the core foundation of Agile software development, and as the sophistication of the design process has grown through our industry, our processes have been continually refined to reflect a “human centered” approach to designing and delivering products.